.png)

 A Back-Alley Light in Fukushima

 Osaka's Fukushima ward has become one of the city's more interesting dining corridors: close enough to Umeda to draw serious restaurant-goers, but loose enough in character that small, idiosyncratic rooms can take hold without the pressure of a high-foot-traffic address.
 It is the kind of neighbourhood where a single illuminated window at the end of an alley functions as its own invitation.
-La Lucciola operates in exactly that register.
+La Lucciola is a Michelin 1-star restaurant in Osaka's Fukushima ward serving modern Italian with Japanese sensibility at about $120 per person.
 The name translates as 'firefly', and the metaphor is apt: a small, warm light that rewards those who seek it out rather than one that announces itself from a main street.

-This matters for how you arrive at the meal.
 Walking to a back-alley counter in Fukushima carries a different expectation than booking a formal dining room on Midosuji.
-The prelude — the alley, the modest exterior — calibrates the experience before a single dish arrives.
-In Osaka's dining culture, where rooms like this earn outsized reputations through word of mouth and repeat visits rather than visibility, that calibration is part of the point.
+The prelude, the alley, the modest exterior, calibrates the experience before a single dish arrives.

 The Structural Logic of the Meal